 An important aspect of Ptolemy II is that the firing of an actor, or an entire model is guaranteed to complete.
-In the PN domain the end of a firing occurs when deadlock is reached.
+In the PN domain, the end of a firing occurs when deadlock is reached.
 The deadlock can be real or timed deadlock.
-However, in a process network real deadlock may never actually happen.
-In this case, in order to manually stop execution or to execute mutations there needs to be a way to halt all the executing threads in the network.
-This is handled by the stopFire() method of the executable interface.
-The PN director implements this method to set a flag in each process which causes the process to pause.
-Note that as with most domains, it is not possible to simply call the wrapup() method of the process director, since the fire method has not yet returned.
+However, in a process network, real deadlock may never actually happen.
+In this case, in order to manually stop execution or to execute mutations, there needs to be a way to halt all the executing threads in the network.
+This is handled by the stopFire() method of the Executable interface.
+The ProcessDirector, and hence the PN director, implements this method to set a flag in each process which causes the process to pause.
+Note that as with most domains, it is not possible to simply call the wrapup() method of the ProcessDirector, since the fire() method has not yet returned.